All active UAPS members are welcome to attend.

 ** This basics course is offered during women-only facility time at Eastglen Pool, and is taught by women.
 Men are not allowed in the facility before, during, or after this class to respect the privacy of all participants.
 We will also be pausing the class for prayer. **

-This is a women’s paddling program designed for women from underrepresented communities.
 Our goal is to introduce you to the sport, and give you the confidence and tools to get out on the water safely and comfortably.
 No prior experience in kayaks is required, nor is the ability to swim (lifejacket required and provided for those that cannot swim).

 In this 6 hour course you will progress from learning the basics for getting onto the water: